bleds22e/DataWrangling/Week10_VersionControl/documents/Week10_Assignment.md

 Commit this change to version control with a good commit message.

 Once you’ve made the commit, push the commit to your repo.
-Pop over to GitHub to ensure that the .Rmd file and the new dataset are there.
+Pop over to GitHub to ensure that the .qmd file and the new dataset are there.

 **NOTE:** Send your instructor an email letting them know you have completed Questions 1-3.
 Include a link to your repo.
 Wait until you